MILKY WAY & PERSEID METEORS

 The Adirondacks have some of the darkest night skies in the Northeast.
 The Milky Way stands out brilliantly.
 Planets shine like beacons.
-There is so much going on here at night.
+And during this event, colorful Perseid meteors will blaze across the sky.
 The landscape itself, so varied and photogenic in daylight, becomes evermore mysterious and enchanting at night.
 The beauty is absolutely breathtaking!
-And this year, a crescent moon and the Milky Way will overlap to create unique nightscape shooting opportunities.

 At night the camera allows us to record phenomena we are physically incapable of seeing.
 Long exposures render vibrant colors and intricate detail.
 They capture celestial objects in motion, creating metaphors for the passage of time.
 The photographer can’t be sure what he or she will create, and that’s part of the allure and the excitement!
 It's a spellbinding, spiritual experience.

 Mark, the author of The Light of Midnight: Photographing the Landscape at Night and After Midnight: Night Photography by Example, will demonstrate field and digital darkroom techniques with special emphasis on shooting and processing the Milky Way and moon in relation to the night landscape.
 He’ll cover strategies, tips and techniques on:

 Camera settings — Shutter speed, aperture, BULB, ISO, white balance